Plan II Essay Information:

 - (Over)use a thesaurus.

 Then, even if you pay close attention to the rules of grammar and punctuation and organize your words into five neat paragraphs, you will have created a generic and boring piece of writing.
 Although such an essay may be error free, it will not enhance your application.
 There will be nothing that gives the reader a sense of who you are, what you stand for or what you can do.
-Remember, we will read somewhere in the neighborhood of 2,600 essays; you don't want your essays to get lost in the crowd.
+Remember, we will read thousands of essays; you don't want your essays to get lost in the crowd.

 To write a good essay for Plan II: Express yourself